A Brief Introduction to NLP with Phoebe Liu

 These factors all contribute to the difficulty involved in the implementation of NLP.
 You must have access to large amounts of natural language data so a computer is prepared for a vast range of interactions.
 The computational power to service those interactions and bridge the gap between ones and zeros and natural language is critical.
 It’s little wonder that NLP has only recently become a prominent part of machine learning.

 NLP breaks down language into shorter segments to understand relationships between the segments and how they connect to create meaning.
 The two language components are syntax (the arrangement of words in a sentence such that they make grammatical sense) and semantics (the meaning conveyed by the text).
-Within each category are core NLP techniques:
+Within each category are core natural language processing techniques that include:

 These are a few standard methods machines use to analyze syntax: